 And in one review published in the Journal of Evidence-Based Complementary Alternative Medicine, it was reported that fig fruits might even contain greater phenolic compounds than red wine and tea. (*)

 One of the studied flavonoids found in figs, especially the skin, is anthocyanin.
-This is a purple, red or blue plant pigment also concentrated in other super fruit varieties like acai, maqui and blueberries.
+This is a purple, red or blue plant pigment also concentrated in other super fruit varieties like acai, maqui, blackberries and blueberries.

 The main anthocyanin in most all fig fruits, according to research, was the cyanidin-3-O-rutinoside or C3R compound.